The Therapeutic Benefits of Gardening

 Informal gardening is beneficial, but some individuals may benefit even more working under the guidance of a trained therapist.
 Horticultural therapy has a long history, possibly dating back over two thousand years to ancient Greece or ancient Egypt.
 The real science of this alternative therapy began to be conducted in the 1800s, when Dr. Benjamin Rush started to study and record benefits of gardening on patients with mental illnesses.

 Working with a horticultural therapist involves participating in some type of gardening activity guided by a professional specifically trained in this type of therapy, and with certain goals in mind for treatment.
-For a patient living with cancer, those goals may be to reduce stress and anxiety, to come to terms with the idea of dying, to combat the anger associated with having cancer, or to improve relationships with loved ones.
-Like any therapy, this kind of therapy is highly individualized.
-The therapist works with the patient to help meet goals specific to that individual.
+For a patient living with cancer, those goals may be to reduce stress and anxiety, to combat the anger associated with having cancer, to improve relationships with loved ones, or to come to terms with the idea of dying.
+Like any therapy, this kind of therapy is highly individualized with the therapist working with the patient to help meet goals specific to that individual.

 A typical session in horticultural therapy can vary significantly depending on the patients’ needs.
-The therapist and patient may engage in an active gardening activity, or they may simply be outside in a therapeutic garden for a therapy session.
+The therapist and patient they may simply be outside in a therapeutic garden for a therapy session or they may engage in an active gardening activity.
 A therapeutic garden is a space that has been designed and landscaped specifically to be therapeutic, to provide stress relief, rehabilitation, and to support therapy goals.